 - Conversion of market rate housing, or non-residential buildings, to deed-restricted affordable housing;

-- Any other activity CDD determines helps to address program goals and priorities of increasing affordable housing as reflected by ordinances and resolutions established by the City Council.
+- Any other activity that helps to address program goals and priorities of increasing affordable housing, as determined by CDD and reflected by ordinances and resolutions established by the City Council.

 - At least one member of the developer team must have completed at least one affordable housing project within the City of San Rafael or a comparative locality.
 Affordable housing project means a residential or residential mixed-use project with residential units set aside for individuals and families earning at or below Area Median Income (AMI).

 - Project meets all requirements provided in the Guidelines;